axoflow/axosyslog-core-docs/content/headless/chunk/option-destination-diskbuffer.md

 {{% alert title="Note" color="info" %}}

-If the `dir()` path provided by the user does not exist, {{% param "product.ose" %}} creates the path with the same permission as the running instance.
+If the `dir()` path provided by the user does not exist, {{% param "product.abbrev" %}} creates the path with the same permission as the running instance.

 {{% /alert %}}